prob140/textbook/_chapters/Chapter_16/02_Monotone_Functions.md

 ![png](../../images/chapters/Chapter_16/02_Monotone_Functions_6_0.png)

-A log-normal density can be used as an approximation for the density of a product of a large number of i.i.d. random variables.
-The log of the product is the sum of a large number of i.i.d. variables, and hence is approximately normal by the Central Limit Theorem.

 ### Change of Variable Formula for Density: Monotone Function
 Let $g$ be smooth and monotone (that is, either increasing or decreasing).
 The density of $Y = g(X)$ is given by